- The Service Committee shall consist of a chair, or co-chairs, and such additional members as the President shall designate.

 Upcoming and Ongoing Events

-- In conjunction with this year’s Spring meeting, the Service Committee is partnering with Veterans Inc., an organization that has assisted homeless veterans since 1990.
-It began by providing housing to veterans in the Worcester, Massachusetts area but expanded its services to include employment and healthcare assistance for veterans and their families throughout the New England area.
+- In conjunction with this year’s Spring meeting, the Service Committee partnered with Veterans Inc., an organization that has assisted homeless veterans since 1990.
+Veterans Inc. began by providing housing to veterans in the Worcester, Massachusetts area but expanded its services to include employment and healthcare assistance for veterans and their families throughout the New England area.
+The Service Committee is pleased to announce that we received $555 in gift cards for veterans in need.
+Thank you to everyone who donated!
+Click here to view this letter from Veterans Inc. to LLNE.

-- For the November LLNE/SNELLA Meeting, the Service Committees from both LLNE and SNELLA have teamed up to raise money for the New England Innocence Project.
+- For the November LLNE/SNELLA Meeting, the Service Committees from both LLNE and SNELLA teamed up to raise money for the New England Innocence Project.
 NEIP provides pro bono legal representation to the wrongfully convicted all over New England.
 With only a small staff, the New England Innocence Project have exonerated over 70 individuals and work every day to reform the criminal justice system.
+Thanks to the generosity of its members and a matching gift from an anonymous donor, LLNE and SNELLA raised $7,700 for NEIP, making it the Service Committee’s most successful project to date.

 - Because the theme for the spring meeting was professional development, the Service Committee asked members to donate professional clothing, toiletries, or money to SolutionsWear.
 Solutionswear provides interview-appropriate clothing and accessories to homeless and low-income men and women.